MrImNoBear/MrImNoBear/README.md

 - 👋 Hi, I’m @MrImNoBear
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Backend development
 - 🌱 I’m currently learning to code in general
 - 💞️ I’m looking to collaborate on learning programming
-- 📫 To reach me just hit me up on my instagram NickasBulionis
+- 📫 To reach me just DM me on Telegram Nickas Bulionis

 <!---
 MrImNoBear/MrImNoBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.